larsks/minio-k8s/README.md

 # Running Minio in OpenShift

-Deploys a single-instance minio service.
+Deploys a single-instance minio service with openidc authentication.

 Create a secret with your desired admin username and password: